2020 Continuing Education Modules

 The jewellery trade has long put a premium on gems from certain locations, such as blue sapphire from Kashmir or ruby from Myanmar (Burma).
 Yet other localities produce stones that rival those from these revered sources.
 Whether it is fair or not, gems from renowned sources command the highest prices.
 For that reason, determining the geographical origin of a stone can mean the difference of hundreds or even thousands of pounds in value.
 This month, Shane McClure, Global Director of Coloured Stone Services at GIA, discusses the challenges laboratories face when determining the geographical origin of various coloured stones.

-This is the first assignment in the 2019 Continuing Education Recognition Program.
-You will have continuous access to the entire course -- including the assignments, the GIA eLearning courses, and the multimedia archive -- until the end of the calendar year.
-Be sure to complete all eight assignments by December 31st, 2019 in order to receive your Continuing Education Recognition Program certificate.
+This is the first assignment in the 2020 Continuing Education Recognition Programme.
+You will have continuous access to the entire course -- including the assignments, the GIA eLearning courses, and the multimedia archive -- until the end of the calendar year. make sure you complete all eight assignments by 31 December 2020 to receive your Continuing Education Recognition Programme certificate.

 For more information about Geographical Origin Determination, see the Winter 2019 issue of Gems & Gemology: Geographical Origin Special Issue

 An essential asset of GIA’s research department is its reference collection of gem samples from around the globe.
 Used by scientists to gain better a better understanding of the geographical origins and treatments of gems, the collection has been built through the efforts of GIA’s field gemmology department.
 The field gemmology department was established in 2008 specifically to support GIA research.
 GIA field gemmologists have conducted more than 95 field expeditions to six continents and collected over 22,000 samples.
 This month, GIA’s supervisor of field gemmology, Wim Vertriest, discusses GIA’s classification system as well as the challenges of working in the field.